 - Failure to monitor or treat a disease or cancer

 To recover against the VA for VA Medical Malpractice you must first present an administrative claim against the VA before you can file suit against the United States of America.
 When filing suit against the United States for injuries from medical malpractice at a VA hospital, individuals must follow the strict rules of the Federal Tort Claims Act.

 Should I file a claim myself?

-It is usually better if you work with a law firm to present your administrative claim because there are many details of the law that a non-lawyer may not be aware of in presenting an administrative claim.
+It is usually better if you work with a specialized VA medical malpractice lawyer to present your administrative claim because there are many details of the law that a non-lawyer may not be aware of in presenting an administrative claim.
 You can lose valuable time correcting mistakes, or may use up one of the two chances that you have to present a claim administratively.
-Your safest bet is to consult with a VA lawyer experienced in handling FTCA cases and work with them to present the best administrative claim possible.
+Your safest bet is to consult with a VA attorney experienced in handling FTCA cases and work with them to present the best administrative claim possible.
 Don’t delay because the more time your law firm has to review the file and prepare your claim before the statute of limitations expires, the better.